Davoodeh/jelal/README.md

 - Add a script that automatically adds the content of `test_readme` to this readme
 - Add build script for examples and add them to tests
+- Add a script to automatically generate the changelog

 ## License